C# templates for easily creating new actionETL

 applications, as well as adding the library to an existing application.

-The templates support .NET Framework, .NET Standard and .NET Core, as well as both Windows and Linux.
+The templates support .NET Framework, .NET Standard, .NET Core, and .NET 5, as well as both Windows and Linux.

 Install .NET Core SDK